Project Timeline in Excel

 - “Select Data Source” pop up will appear to select the data.
 Click on the “Add” button under Legend Entries (Series).

-Again hit on the “Add” button to select Series name and Values of Duration column same as above.
+Again hit on the “Add” button to select the Series name and Values of Duration column the same as above.

 After adding both Starting Date and Duration data into the chart,

 - Click on “Edit” under Horizontal (Category) Axis labels on the right-hand side of the Select Data Source Window.

 - In the Axis label range, select the list of tasks starting from “Task 1” to the end and click on OK.

 Below given is the output you can see after completing all the above steps.

 In the above chart, you can see the list of tasks on the Y-axis and dates on the X-axis.
 But the list of tasks shown in the chart is in reverse order.